aspose-words/Aspose.Words-API-References/english/net/aspose.words/section/appendcontent/_index.md

 ### Remarks

-Only content of [`Body`](../body) of the source section is copied, page setup, headers and footers are not copied.The nodes are automatically imported if the source section belongs to a different document.No new section is created in the destination document.
+Only content of [`Body`](../body) of the source section is copied, page setup, headers and footers are not copied.

+The nodes are automatically imported if the source section belongs to a different document.

+No new section is created in the destination document.

 ### Examples